Unfolding-Machines/pumc-online-hub/README.md

 Install mkdocs: `pip install mkdocs mkdocs-material`

-Preview and run with: `mkdocs serve`
+Preview and run with: `mkdocs serve --livereload`

 ### by JeansenVaars (Unfolding Machines) and the community
 Enjoy!